MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

         <p>Developer</p>
     </div>
     <div class="text">
-        <p>Since I have not been programming for long - at least not professionally - I would like to commit to improve my programming skills in 2015.
+        <p>Since I have not been programming for long - at least not professionally - I would like to commit to improving my programming skills in 2015.
 Inspired by <a href="http://ejohn.org/blog/write-code-every-day/" title="Write Code Every Day" target="_blank">John Resig</a>, my new year resolution is to produce code every day of the year.</p>
-        <p>Now that my team-mates depend on me, I want to learn as much as possible to be helpful to them!</p>
+        <p>Now that my teammates depend on me, I want to learn as much as possible to be helpful to them!</p>
     </div>
 </div>